SVTA-OP/Piano-Sequencer/README.md

 Type in a song and let the magic unfold!
 ### Python Modules Used:
 sounddevice, numpy, os, sys, time
 Note that if sounddevice or numpy isn't installed, the program will attempt to fix it by installing them via pip.

+Sounddevice requires the libportaudio2 package.
+This can be installed on Debian based distros with

+`sudo apt install libportaudio2`

+and on Fedora with

+`sudo dnf install portaudio-devel`
 ### How to use:
 To type one note, type the note followed by the time period.
 Use '!' or '^' to play a lower or a higher octave respectively.
 Use Capital letters for sharp notes (Flat keys are NOT used in this sequencer).